djeada/Git-Notes/notes/03_making_changes.md

-## Working with Git: Staging, Committing, and Undoing Actions
+## Staging, Committing, and Undoing Actions

 At the core of Git are a few fundamental actions: staging changes, committing those changes, and, when necessary, undoing certain actions.
 These notes provide a clear overview of these basic operations and some common scenarios where they are used.